Ep. 46 Mistakes People Make to Feel Better about Themselves

 Show Notes

 We all make mistakes.
 Maybe every day.
-By the end of our lives, we have made zillions of them.
-We make big mistakes and little ones.
-We are probably more aware of the big ones but it’s the little ones that can fly under the radar of our hearts and cause so much dysfunction in our lives.
+Sometimes, these miscues are sins, while other times, we do something dumb, though it does not transgress God’s truth.
+By the end of our lives, we will have made zillions of them—big and small.
+We are probably more aware of our significant problems, but it’s the little ones that can fly under the radar of our hearts and cause so much dysfunction in our lives, creating blindness that matures into imperceptible habits.

-• Christians are the only people in the world who can effectually repent.
+• Christians are the only people who can effectually change in long-term, sustainable ways.

 • To know you’ve made a mistake is a mercy from the Lord.

-• Self-awareness is an opportunity to rejoice because you can change, not be morbid.
+• Self-awareness is an opportunity to rejoice, not be morbid.
+There is hope and help for the believer.

 • Letting your conscience be your guide could be dangerous.